 My method for teaching Argentine Tango uses building blocks of small elements, that match with the music.
 Each element is easily mixed and matched with others as you build up your dance skills.
-You come to tango with basic walking ability; that is the foundation of all my steps, so you can feel comfortable from Day One.
+You come to tango with balance and basic walking ability.
+Because your normal walk is the foundation of all my steps, you can feel comfortable with tango from Day One.
 Most teachers work with longer sequences and more technical steps; I feel that shorter, simpler elements make it easier for beginners to get up dancing sooner.

 Secondly, I teach social tango, which doesn't use the flashy moves typical of the more athletic show tango.
 I teach Argentine Tango "the way it is danced in the nightclubs of Buenos Aires": musical, connected, close, meditative.